 Today, we Africans have more reasons to be proud of our music.
 Especially, the Naija’s Afro beats.
 We know that the new sounds cooked up by musicians in Europe and the US is influenced by no other but our sweet African vibes.
 Big names like Drake featuring “our” Wizkid in his hit, One Dance, which has topped the charts and is still driving people crazy.
 Justin Bieber, whose songs, “What do you mean?” and “Sorry” give the palpable taste of the African influence.

 But who is responsible for the shift in the demand for a particular genre of music from the local stage to the world stage?
-While musicians and other entertainment bodies play their parts, I will give my laurel of recognition to the heroes of the night clubs.
+While musicians and other entertainment bodies play their parts, I will give my laurel of recognition to the heroes of the night clubs: the ones who give out the music contracts.
 The master-minds behind the wheels.
 They, the ones that can move thousands in a matter of nano-seconds.
 They’re the ones who can play a song to the top of the charts or relinquish it with one scratch… The DJs are taking African music to the next level and are bringing recognition home from foreign lands, exposing our peculiar beats and methods of elevating the soul and vibrating the body, giving release from everyday troubles.

 How do they do it?
 You know good music is a kind of good disease that takes over the mind… You know the reason why you tune to a certain radio station or regularly visit a certain night club.
 You know how you first became acquainted to the latest club banger… And you know how you spread the disease wherever you go, asking Uche and Deborah if they’ve heard your latest addiction.
 And it spreads across the borders and spills into other dimensions.
 You know the person you can hold responsible for giving you that dose, so that it sticks in your mind and becomes part of your lifestyle.